JuliaPreludes/Try.jl/README.md

 That is to say, the stacktrace is simply attached as "metadata" and `Try.enable_errortrace()` does not alter how `Err` values behave.

-Limitation/implementation details: To eliminate the cost of stacktrace capturing when it is not used, `Try.enable_errortrace()` is implemented using method invalidation.
+**Limitation/implementation details**: To eliminate the cost of stacktrace capturing when it is not used, `Try.enable_errortrace()` is implemented using method invalidation.
 Thus, error trace cannot be enabled for `Task`s that have been already started.

 ### EAFP